midleo/midleo-pm/README.md

 # midleo.PM

-Source code for Midleo PM application
+Open Source Project Management web application

 ## What is Midleo PM?
 Midleo PM is web applicaiton for Project management and collaboration.